MarcBS/Ego-Object_Discovery/README.md

 Object Discovery Algorithm on Egocentric Images.

-In order to execute the algorithm, run the main.m file in the folder Objects Recognition.

 Usage:

-	Modify the parameters in loadParameters.m and then execute main.m
+	Use the functions inside "Objects Recognition", modify the parameters in loadParameters.m and then execute main.m

 Explanation and additional features:

 	This function is inspired by the pipeline proposed by
        	K. Grauman in [1] with the following modifications:
            - Added Ferrari's Objectness [2], BING Objectness [3],
                Multiscale Combinatorial Grouping (MCG) [4] and
                Selective Search [6].